aws-samples/amazon-redshift-data-warehouse-migration/Lab-Part1.md

       > **Stack Name:**	Any name you would like to give the stack. but recommended name to be unique like DWMigration2019.
 Please append your initials if multiple people are running the lab in the same account.

-      > **KeyName:**	Select a key in Singapore region from the dropdown.
+      > **KeyName:**	Select a key in N. Virginia region from the dropdown.
 If you created a key in step 1 then select that key or else select another key already existing in your account.

 <br/>